Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 104 gp
 **Completion Time:** 2 hours
-**Components:** 104 gp
+**Components:** Bribes, disguises or distractions (104 gp)
 **Duration:** Instantaneous

 Any time you encounter a social event you would ordinarily be denied access to, such as a coronation, royal gala, or other society function, you can secure entry without the need for a skill check.
 You find invitations, invitees looking for fashionable dates, temporary jobs with the caterers, event staff willing to look the other way, or some other mode of access for yourself and your allies.
-This ability doesn't apply to secret events or other small private gatherings with no staff, dates, or outsiders involved.
+This ability doesn’t apply to secret events or other small private gatherings with no staff, dates, or outsiders involved.

 ### Safe House